Skip to main content

 Engineering health supports the bridging of basic scientific progress, engineering development and innovation to clinical implementation.
 With continuous advancements in material science, computational methods, information technology, imaging, and micro- and nanobiotechnology we pursue preventive, interventive and therapeutic engineering solutions for improved health.

-Engineering Health improves health by means of cutting-edge research and engineering development.
+Engineering Health improves health through cutting-edge research and engineering development.

 Focus areas